-- discussion between adult and children involved - questioning of all individuals involved, including any possible witnesses to try and establish an objective viewpoint of what has happened. - note-taking and record keeping where appropriate. - a problem solving approach, where children find their own solution through discussion with a teacher present, if this is considered appropriate by the victim. - class discussion in circle time (no names)
+- discussion between adult and children involved - questioning of all individuals involved, including any possible witnesses to try and establish an objective viewpoint of what has happened. - note-taking and record keeping where appropriate. - a problem-solving approach, where children find their own solution through discussion with a teacher present, if this is considered appropriate by the victim. - class discussion in circle time (no names)

+It is important that the victim has the opportunity to speak individually with an adult, without other children present.
 We believe that all children, regardless of the apparent actions, have the right to be heard and to explain their 'side of the story' without any kind of pre-judgement.
-Therefore it is vital that staff do not make judgements of any kind about children until an appropriate process has been undertaken and as many facts established as possible.
+Therefore, it is vital that staff do not make judgements of any kind about children until an appropriate process has been undertaken and as many facts established as possible.

 If bullying persists further strategies will be adopted: